FILTER BY TAG

-This section shows the fields necessary to capture an airline payment.
+This topic describes how to capture an airline payment.

 Leg Limitations